gphat/censorinus/README.md

 You may provide a `maxQueueSize` when creating a client.
 Doing so will prevent the accidental unbounded growth of the metric send queue.
 If the limit is reached then new metrics **will be dropped** until the queue has room again.
-Logs will be emitted in this case.
+Logs will be emitted in this case for every `consecutiveDropWarnThreshold` drops.
+You can adjust this when instantiating a client.

 **Note:** You can call `c.shutdown` to forcibly end things.
 The threads in this executor are flagged as deaemon threads so ending your program will cause any